huenique/pragmail/.github/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
-2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
+1. If the pull request adds functionality, the docs should be updated.
+Implement your functionality with a docstring if needed.
-3. The pull request should work for Python 3.9 and above.
+2. The pull request should work for Python 3.9 and above.

 Before making changes to the code, install the development requirements using